Archives Directory for the History of Collecting in America

 formatsCorrespondence

-accessContact repository for restrictions and policies.
+accessContact the repository for access and restrictions.

-record sourcehttp://www.franklin.library.upenn.edu
+record sourcehttps://find.library.upenn.edu/catalog/9934318793503681?hld_id=22343436060003681

 ....................................................................